scottstensland/webgl-3d-animation/README.md

       it uses WebGL for graphics
-    I wrote it in the language javascript infact that was my "Hello World"  for both javascript and WebGL
+    I wrote it in the language javascript infact this was my "Hello World"  for both javascript and WebGL